jdcloudcom/en/documentation/Finance/Invoice/FAQ-on-Invoice.md

 ## What if the wrong VAT invoice qualification information is filled in?
-1. If you need to completely change the existing VAT invoice qualification information, you may click “Cost Management-Invoice Management-Invoice Information Management”, click “Delete” button, and fill in the new qualification information.
+1. If you need to completely change the existing VAT invoice qualification information, you may click "Cost Management-Invoice Management-Invoice Information Management", click "Delete" button, and fill in the new qualification information.
 After receiving your invoice information, we will arrange audit as soon as possible.

-2. If you just change part of information (other than tax number), in case of the company name, you may click “Modify” directly, in case of registered address, registered phone number or information of bank of deposit, click “Modify”;
+2. If you just change part of information (other than tax number), in case of the company name, you may click "Modify" directly, in case of registered address, registered phone number or information of bank of deposit, click "Modify";

-3. If the VAT invoice qualification fails to pass the audit, please delete the qualification in “Cost Management-Invoice Management-Invoice Virtual Line Management” and fill in the VAT invoice qualification information again.
+3. If the VAT invoice qualification fails to pass the audit, please delete the qualification in "Cost Management-Invoice Management-Invoice Virtual Line Management" and fill in the VAT invoice qualification information again.

 ## Paper invoice return and replacement procedures
 1. Mail the paper invoice